strategy-coach/workspaces-host/README.md

 Prometheus should start up.
 You should also be able to browse to a status page about itself at localhost:9090

-### Contributing to `home-polyglot` project
+### Contributing to `workspaces-host` project

 To see which files are _managed_ by `chezmoi` run `chezmoi managed`.
-Never edit any managed without using `chez edit` or opening the files in the `chezmoi` source directory.
-Use `chez edit <managed-file> --apply` like `chez edit ~/.config/fish/config.fish --apply` when you want to make quick edits to individual files and apply the changes immediately.
+Never edit any managed without using `chezmoi edit` or opening the files in the `chezmoi` source directory.
+Use `chezmoi edit <managed-file> --apply` like `chezmoi edit ~/.config/fish/config.fish --apply` when you want to make quick edits to individual files and apply the changes immediately.

-An easier way to modify these file is to use VS Code to edit and manage `chezmoi` templates and configurations using the `chez-code` alias, which is basically the same as running `chezmoi cd` and then opening VS Code.
+An easier way to modify these file is to use VS Code to edit and manage `chezmoi` templates and configurations using the `chezmoi cd && code .`.

 Be sure to follow the
 [chezmoi workflows for editing configuration files](https://www.chezmoi.io/user-guide/command-overview/#daily-commands)